Cal Foote: Professional

-After signing his entry-level contract, Foote joined the Syracuse Crunch of the American Hockey League (AHL), which is the affiliate of the Lightning.
+After signing his entry-level contract, Foote joined the Syracuse Crunch, the American Hockey League (AHL) affiliate of the Lightning.
 On April 6, 2018, Foote made his professional ice hockey debut in a 4–3 Crunch shootout loss to the Binghamton Devils.
 Foote scored the first goal of the game on his first shot.
 In his first full professional season, Foote scored 10 goals and 21 assists, for a total of 31 points.
 In four games in the 2019 Calder Cup playoffs, he went scoreless.

 Foote was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.
 In the 2020–21 season, on January 13, 2021, Foote made his NHL debut in a 5–1 Lightning win in the season opener against the Chicago Blackhawks.
 On January 30, Foote scored his first NHL goal and point against Pekka Rinne of the Nashville Predators.
 On March 25, Foote recorded his first career NHL assist.

 During his third season with the Lightning, his first full-time season in the NHL in 2022–23, Foote added one goal and two assists through 26 regular season games before he was traded by Tampa Bay, along with five future draft picks, to the Nashville Predators in exchange for Tanner Jeannot on February 26, 2023.
+He finished the season playing in 24 games with Nashville, scoring one goal and three points.

+Following his brief stint with the Predators, Foote was signed by the New Jersey Devils, reuniting with his brother Nolan by agreeing to a one-year, two-way contract on August 9, 2023.
+He failed to make the team, and was placed on waivers on October 4.
+After going unclaimed, he was assigned to New Jersey's AHL affiliate, the Utica Comets, to start the 2023–24 season.
+He was recalled by New Jersey on October 23 and remained on the Devils' roster for two weeks without ever appearing, before being return to the AHL on November 10.
+He was recalled again on January 9, 2024 after Jonas Siegenthaler was placed on injured reserve.
+On January 24, the Devils announced that Foote and forward Michael McLeod were granted indefinite leaves of absence from the team.
+In the offseason, Foote was a restricted free agent.
+The Devils did not give him a qualifying offer, making him an unrestricted free agent.

+On September 18, 2024, Foote signed a one-year contract with MHk 32 Liptovský Mikuláš of the Slovak Extraliga.
+Early in the 2024–25 season, Foote received a one-game suspension for an illegal check to the head committed on September 22 in just the second game of the season, against HK Poprad.